Seven steps to become a global citizen

 Why become a global citizen?

-The movement of ideas and culture through media and technology is growing, international politics and international relations create systems in which we all live, and environmentally we are all responsible for the health and future of our planet.
-Universities seek to “internationalize” their campuses by increasing international exposure to their students.
+The movement of ideas and cultures through media and technology is growing, international politics and international relations create systems in which we all live, and environmentally we are all responsible for the health and future of the planet.

 How to become a global citizen